 Bottoms Bar & Grill

 Bottoms Bar & Grill is a popular pub and patio with one of the most lively après scenes in town at any time of year.
-Do visit on Taco Tuesdays to enjoy delicious tacos at very reasonable prices, along with a wide selection of draft beer and specialty drinks.
+Visit on Taco Tuesdays to enjoy delicious tacos at very reasonable prices, along with a wide selection of draft beer and specialty drinks.

 Cahilty Creek Kitchen & Taproom

-Located in Cahilty Lodge, Cahilty Creek Kitchen & Taproom is a warm and inviting restaurant service up delicious food all day long in winter and summer.
-They’ve got 16 taps of beer, BC cider and wine to accompany their extensive menu of fresh local ingredients and menu items, including the ‘best homemade burger on the block.”
-I thoroughly enjoyed that burger and can attest to its juicy yumminess.
+Located in Cahilty Lodge, Cahilty Creek Kitchen & Taproom is a warm and inviting restaurant.
+It serves up delicious food all day long in winter and summer.
+They’ve got 16 taps of beer, BC cider and wine to accompany their extensive menu.
+Think fresh local ingredients and menu items, including the ‘best homemade burger on the block.”
 You can ski or bike in and out via the Gentle Giant ski run.

-After dinner, pop into the lobby of the Lodge to see Nancy Greene’s Wall of Fame, a collection of her ski memories, trophies and even her Olympic medals.
-As Canada’s Female Athlete of the 20th Century and Sun Peaks’ Director of Skiing, Nancy lives in town and is still going strong, meeting guests weekly for ski outings and hikes.
+After dinner, pop into the lobby of the Lodge to see Nancy Greene’s Wall of Fame.
+Her collection of ski memories, trophies and even her Olympic medals will impress.
+Greene was voted Canada’s Female Athlete of the 20th Century.
+As Sun Peaks’ Director of Skiing, she lives in town and still meets guests weekly for ski outings and hikes.

 While I’m not the biggest poutine fan in the world, my kids certainly are.
 It’s like a staple food group with teenagers.
 Fries, gravy, cheese curds – what’s not to love, they say?
-If you feel the same way, head to Joe Poutine for more variations on the poutine theme than you can (or want) to imagine.
-They also have gluten free, vegetarian and vegan options available, though I’m sure it makes the dish any healthier.
+If you feel the same way, head to Joe Poutine.
+They have more variations on the poutine theme than you can (or want) to imagine.
+They also have gluten free, vegetarian and vegan poutine options available.
+Though I’m not sure it makes the dish any healthier.

 Masa’s Bar + Grill

-Masa’s is centrally located in the Village Day Lodge and is a great place to stop for a quick lunch of burgers and fish tacos, or family dinner of grilled chicken or steak.
-With the largest selection of draft beer in Sun Peaks, it’s also a superb spot to enjoy après after a great day of skiing or bike riding.
+Masa’s is centrally located in the Village Day Lodge.
+It’s a great place to stop for a quick lunch of burgers and fish tacos, or family dinner of grilled chicken or steak.
+With the largest selection of draft beer in Sun Peaks, it’s also a superb spot to enjoy a lazy après.

 Morrisey’s Public House

-Morrisey’s is a fun Irish-style pub where visitors and locals can meet up at the end of the day.
+Morrisey’s is a fun and cosy Irish-style pub where visitors and locals mix and mingle.
 The food is good, the drink menu is plentiful and FYI, Thursday’s are open mic night.

 Mountain High Pizza